U.S. flag An official website of the United States government

 A lot number (also known as a “lot code”) can be a long or short string of printed numbers and letters found on pet food packaging.
 Though it’s not required, most companies include the lot number on their products in case there’s a problem with a specific batch of pet food.

-The lot number can be found in different areas on different pet food products.
+The lot number can be found in different places on different pet food products.
 Often, it's near the “Best by” or expiration date.
-Generally, for pet food that comes in a bag or pouch, the lot number is printed on the bottom or side of the bag or pouch or a few inches down from the top.
+Generally, for pet food that comes in a bag or pouch, the lot number is printed on the bottom or side of the bag or pouch, or a few inches from the top.
 For canned pet food, the lot number is most often printed on the bottom of the can.
-Sometimes, though, the lot number is printed on a strip that you may rip off when you open a bag or it’s printed on the can’s lid.
-It’s a good idea to find the lot number on the packaging first, before opening the food, in case the lot number gets separated from the original packaging.
+Sometimes, though, the lot number is printed on a strip that you may rip off when you open the bag or it’s printed on the can’s lid.
+The lot number may or may not be clearly labeled with a title such as “LOT,” which can be confusing.
+Some companies may even use the “Best by” date as the whole lot number or part of the lot number.

 Why is the Lot Number Important?